microsoft/dicom-server/docs/quickstarts/deploy-dicom-cast.md

 ## Summary

-In this quickstart, you will learned how to deploy DICOM Cast for your Medical Imaging Server for DICOM.
+In this Quickstart, you will learned how to deploy DICOM Cast for your Medical Imaging Server for DICOM.
 Reference the [DICOM Cast Concept](../concepts/dicom-cast.md) to learn more.
 To start using DICOM Cast, see [Sync DICOM Metadata to FHIR&trade; with DICOM Cast](../how-to-guides/sync-dicom-metadata-to-fhir.md).